Sometimes you run across something online that you just have to talk about.

 How good is it?

-of someone who could rip your teeth out with his bare hands.
+It's like Mr. Rogers Neighborhood if Mr. Rogers had the persona of someone who could rip your teeth out with his bare hands. |

 What started me on watching 60 minutes of Mr. T. talking to kids was the claim that it was the best VHS tape of all time.
 I have to say after going through it that it may be correct to stake such a claim.